brson/blog.rust-lang.org/_drafts/rustup.md

 ```
 -->

-TODO: Add `rustup install`
+TODO: Add `rustup install` to rustup

 That's an easy way to verify your code works on the next Rust
 release.
 That's good Rust citizenship!

-So that is already not so easy to replicate using other installers:
+So this is already not so easy to replicate using other installers:
 with one `rustup install` command we added the current Rust beta to
 our local Rust arsenal.
 If we were using the individual release
 tarballs we would need to download the beta from the website.
 We'd
-install it to a different location than the stable release then, to
+install it to a different location than the stable release.
+Then, to
-test against beta would probably set the `RUSTC` environment variable
+test against beta we would probably set the `RUSTC` environment
+variable when calling `cargo`, or perhaps we would adjust the `PATH`
+variable to find the beta toolchain instead of the stable
-when calling `cargo`.
-On Windows, it would be similar, but we'd need
+toolchain.
+On Windows, it would be similar, but we'd need to use the
-to use the Windows-specific installers, and the directory names would
+Windows-specific installers, and the directory names would be
-be different.
+different.

+TODO say something here

-To round out our collection of Rust compilers, let's go ahead and
+To extend the previous example, let's round out our collection of Rust
-install the nightly build too:
+compilers by installing nightly as well:

 ```
 $ rustup install nightly